about

 Yes.
 When your application is processed, you will be given a 6-month period within which to take your exam.

-How are NICET Standard Model tests developed?
+How are NICET Standard Model exams developed?

-2. Validation: First a new group of SMEs reviews the practice analysis for general completeness and correctness.
-Then the practice analysis is converted into a detailed survey which is sent to hundreds of technicians to determine the accuracy of its contents.
+2. Validation: First, a new group of SMEs reviews the practice analysis for general completeness and correctness.
+Then, the practice analysis is converted into a detailed survey, which is sent to hundreds of technicians to determine the accuracy of its contents.

-4. Question Writing: NICET conducts a series of workshops in which groups of qualified SMEs are brought together, trained in the question-writing process, and provided with the hardware and software necessary to author questions that are clear, on-topic, and appropriate for the Level.
+4. Question Writing: NICET conducts a series of workshops in which groups of qualified SMEs are brought together, trained in the question-writing process, and provided with the hardware and software necessary to author questions that are clear, on-topic, and appropriate for the level.

 Back to FAQ Menu